Helping 50 million children lead healthier lives by 2030

 Kids involved in the cooking process tend to eat healthier.
 Cooking makes a difference!
 Maggi provides cooking classes, online recipes and cooking tips to help families cook tasty and balanced meals that kids will love.

-Adopting good nutrition practices from an early age is essential to becoming a healthy adult.
-Nestlé Start Healthy Stay Healthy offers personalized nutrition services to parents in the first 1000 days of life - from pregnancy to baby’s 2nd birthday.
+Adopting good nutrition habits from an early age is essential to becoming a healthy adult.
+Nestlé Baby & me offers personalized nutrition services to parents in the first 1000 days of life - from pregnancy through to the baby’s second birthday.

-The program is designed to empower parents to give their children a life-long health advantage.
+The program is available in over 80 countries and more than 10 million parents are currently registered.
 Our services, mainly online, include an engaging e-learning course that turns the latest scientific findings into simple, practical feeding advice.